Two-Way Tables Formula

 Common Mistakes

-• Dividing by the grand total when computing conditional frequency instead of dividing by the relevant row or column total
+• Dividing a cell by the grand total when a conditional is asked - condition on the given group by dividing by that row or column total.

 Why This Formula Matters